TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 2. Add a new flow consisting of: `inject -> uibuilder -> debug` nodes connected in that order.
    Add debug nodes to both of the output ports of the uibuilder node and set them both to show the full msg.

+   > [!note]
+   > You can import a working example using Node-RED's import menu.
+Look in the examples section under uibuilder.

 3. Double-click on the uibuilder node and change it's URL to `uibtest`.
 Click on the "Done" button.